 If you’re going to pitch business or if you’re a recruiter wanting to keep tabs on promising engineers – then state this.
 Coming across as someone that really wants to connect and then switching into sales mode is annoying at best.

-If someone denied your connection request, don’t keep sending more requests.
+If someone denies your connection request, don’t keep sending more requests.

 If you’re part of a group, don’t just use it to self-promote; adding value is the best promotion.